 Water is available at all employer tables.
 We offer a buffet lunch on the premises for employer representatives.
 There are a number of nearby restaurants to choose from as well.

-A parking voucher for a designated BU lot will be provided for one car per organization for the day of the expo.
+A parking voucher for a designated BU lot will be provided for one car per organization for the day of the fair.

-As a courtesy to students who must arrange to attend based on their class schedules, we request that you ensure a representative is present for the full duration of the expo.
+As a courtesy to students who must arrange to attend based on their class schedules, we request that you ensure a representative is present for the full duration of the fair.